Reduce Noise in Your Conference Rooms

-Sound blockers products like Quiet Barrier HD have the mass needed to keep the sound from entering your conference room from outside areas.
+Sound blockers have the mass needed to keep the sound from entering your conference room from outside areas.
 You can install sound blockers in the walls, floors, doors, and ceiling of your conference room.

-Sound Absorbers – Sound absorbers, like Alpha Absorb, soak up the sound.
+Sound Absorbers – soak up the sound.
 These are best if you want to control the amount of sound that comes from your meeting room to the outside areas and reduce noise in a room.

 Unlike sound blockers, sound absorbers are light.
 You don’t need the same mass density to absorb sound as you do to completely stop it.
 This allows you more conference room design options since sound absorbers are added to finished walls, floors, doors, and ceilings.

 Where Is Your Noise Coming From?

 Determining where excessive sound is coming from will help you determine if you require the entire process of soundproofing a conference room or just some simple sound absorption materials.

 The needs of a 4th floor Manhattan office, where you can hear city life, will be different than if you’re located in a quieter suburban business complex that has little to no foot or vehicle traffic.